maxisoft/Freenom-dns-updater/README.md

 fdu record update $LOGIN $PASSWORD exemple.tk
 ```

-Note that if you don't have an ipv6 access, the tool will detect that and will update only the A record (ipv4) of *exemple.tk*.
+Note that if you don't have a ipv6 access, the tool will detect that and will update only the A record (ipv4) of *exemple.tk*.

 In order to add or update the subdomain *sub.exemple.tk*:
 ```